Flower (Jisoo song): Synopsis

-The video was filmed entirely in the United States, it features luxurious locations such as the Millennium Biltmore Hotel, and Universal Studios. it captures Jisoo's alter ego through different chapters in a cinematic style that is reminiscent of a movie.
-It begins with the singer wandering around her hotel room, surrounded by vases of pink flowers.
-After something gets her attention, the video cuts to "Chapter 1: Next Day", the morning after her breakup.
-She walks around the hotel wearing elaborate gowns while occupied in her thoughts, reflecting on her relationship, describing it as a "spark he simply couldn't handle".
-After that, Jisoo goes on her way to embracing her vulnerability as she "blooms" into a red flower and lets go completely of her past self.
-Following are "Chapter 2: Same Time" and "Chapter 3: Same Place", which showcase a new-found side of the protagonist that she's unlocked, where she symbolizes the ending by "donning" a funeral black lace gown and ripping the rosette choker from her neck to signify she's in full control.
+The music video was shot in various locations in the United States, including the Millennium Biltmore Hotel, and Universal Studios.
+Lee Yoo-min of Kyunghyang Shinmun describes the video production as having a "cinematic style" with a "large-scale set" featuring "gorgeous mise-en-scène" that presents the singer's alter ego across multiple chapters.
+The video is divided into three chapters, "Next Day", "Same Time", and "Same Place".
+It is meant to show Jisoo's emotional journey after a breakup.
+The video begins with her being isolated in a flower-filled hotel room, depicting her "lost in her thoughts", before transitioning toward self-empowerment.
+In the final scenes, she tears off a rosette choker while wearing a black lace gown, symbolizing regained control.

 Reception

-Vogue Singapore highlighted how the video pays homage to 1940s pin waves that bring the glamour of old-school Hollywood.
-They also complimented Jisoo's "striking beauty looks", which included a floral-inspired updo, minimalist eyeliner, smokey eyes with face jewels, and pastel makeup with faux freckles.
-L'Officiel Malaysia remarked on Jisoo's fashion in the video and her showcasing of designer outfits from brands such as Dior, Versace, and the Korean designer Lee Y. GMA Network similarly noted how each of Jisoo's nine designer outfits showcase her evolving style and underscores her status as a fashion icon.
+Emily Heng, Beauty Editor of Vogue Singapore, wrote an article highlighting her five "breathtaking beauty moments" from the video and described each moment in detail.
+She noted how Jisoo pays homage to 1940s pin waves that "bring the glamour of old-school Hollywood", as well as hairstyles and "simple strokes" of makeup.
+Heng also noted elements like lashes, smoky eyes, and a color scheme that "exudes whimsy and charm".
+L'Officiel Malaysia remarked on Jisoo's fashion in the video and her showcasing of designer outfits from brands such as Dior, Versace, and the Korean designer Lee Y. GMA Network also noted how each of Jisoo's nine designer outfits gives different vibes, from dark to balletcore.
 Glitter Magazine drew attention to the symbolism in the video, including the use of floral imagery and outfit changes to depict themes of heartbreak and independence, showcasing Jisoo's growth and maturity.
-They also emphasized how this allows her to break free from her K-pop group image, highlighting her individuality and poise.
+They also emphasized how this allows her to break free from her K-pop group image.
 The music video received a nomination for Best Music Video at the 2024 iHeartRadio Music Awards, and won Best Music Video at the 2023 MAMA Awards.